match-stick-model/ambassadors/README.md

 * translators

 You will how to apply and about the different roles on this page.
 This is a page we'll need to write copy for.
 It's the landing page for ambassadors.

+Subscribe to this repo if you want to be updated about new research ideas and discussions.